hakamaq/Training-JS-Watson-Chatbot/07-MEAN-Chatbot/README.md

 id: 07-mean-chatbot
 summary: Summary of lab
-categories: Angular, nodejs, express, mongodb
+categories: MEAN, Angular, nodejs, express, mongodb
 status: Published
 authors: Hakam Abdelqader
 Feedback Link: mailto:hakam.abdelqader@ibm.com

-# Angular Chatbot + NodeJs + Express + mongodb
+# 07-MongoDB + Express  + Angular + NodeJs Chatbot

 <!-- ------------------------ -->
 ## Introduction
-Duration: hh:mm:ss

 I’ll take you through building a chat application with Angular.
 I will be using the conceps we used in **NodeJs** and **Express**.